lorainelab/bioviz/README.md

 ```
 * Make sure that an IAM role with "AmazonDynamoDBReadOnlyAccess" policy is attached to your EC2 instance

 This role helps geneIdLookup.py cgi script to access dynamoDb tables.
-Contact Dr.Ann Loraine for more information.
+Contact Dr. Loraine for more information.

 * Configure git.
 Make an ssh key and add it to your bitbucket user account settings.
 Tell git to use your Bitbucket user name.